-The call for proposals 2020 is now closed.
-Thank you for your submissions.
-The outcome of the evaluation will be communicated to applicants at the latest during January 2021.
+The call for proposals 2023 is now closed.
+We thank you for your submissions.
+The next call for proposals will be issued in summer 2024.

 About the SPI Exploratory Grants

 The SPI Exploratory Grants support Swiss based scientists active in polar regions (including remote high- altitude regions such as the Andes and the Himalayas) by allowing them to launch short-term new ideas (for example pilot projects), fund additional fieldwork or launch new collaborations with financial support for logistics.
 Collaboration with new teams or across disciplines are particularly encouraged, as well as participation in larger/international activities.
 The grants can be used to complement the funding of initiatives supported by larger funding schemes (e.g. SNSF, EU, etc.).